Last will and testament of Adolf Hitler: Aftermath

 All four witnesses to the political testament died shortly afterwards.
 Goebbels and his wife committed suicide.
 Burgdorf and Krebs committed suicide together on the night of 1/2 May in the bunker.
 Bormann's exact time and place of death remain uncertain; his remains were discovered near the site of the bunker in 1972 and identified by DNA analysis in 1998.
 He probably died the same night trying to escape from the Führerbunker.
 (Note: Martin Bormann—in one of the 10 groups attempting to escape from the bunker complex—managed to cross the Spree.
 He was reported to have died a short distance from the Weidendammer bridge, his body was seen and identified by Artur Axmann who followed the same route.)

+Bormann broadcast news of Hitler's death to Dönitz on the evening of 30 April, suppressing the testament's demands for continued fighting and concealing the names of the other designated successors; a second signal the following morning informed Dönitz only that the testament was in force and that Bormann intended to reach him as soon as possible.
+Goebbels dispatched a final signal from the bunker notifying Dönitz of the time of Hitler's death—without disclosing the suicide—naming the cabinet positions assigned by the testament, and indicating to whom copies had been sent.
+Bormann left the Führerbunker on 1 May as ordered; he was stopped by Soviet soldiers near the Lehrter Bahnhof and killed himself with a poison capsule.
+Goebbels attempted on 1 May to negotiate a partial capitulation with the Soviets against Hitler's testamentary instructions, failed, and that evening poisoned his six children before he and his wife took their own lives around 8:30 p.m.
+The testament's witnesses Burgdorf and Krebs took their own lives on the afternoon of 1 May 1945.

 In the Flensburg Government of Hitler's appointed successor as Reichspräsident Dönitz, the depositions of Albert Speer and Franz Seldte were ignored (or the two ministers quickly reinstated).
 Neither former incumbent Joachim von Ribbentrop nor Hitler's appointee, Seyß-Inquart, held the post of Foreign Minister.
 The post was given to Lutz Graf Schwerin von Krosigk, who after Goebbels' suicide temporarily became the Leading Minister of the German Reich (Head of Cabinet, post equivalent to Chancellor).
 He declined the position a day later.